Patwin language

-Patwin (Patween) is a critically endangered Wintuan language of Northern California.
+Patwin (Patween, Wintun Tʼewe) is a critically endangered Wintuan language of Northern California.
 As of 2021, there was one documented first language speaker of Patwin.
-As of 2010, Patwin language classes were taught at the Yocha Dehe Wintun Nation (formerly Rumsey Rancheria) tribal school (Dubin 2010).
+As of 2010, Patwin language classes were taught at the Yocha Dehe Wintun Nation (formerly Rumsey Rancheria) tribal school.

 Patwin has two (excl.
 Southern Patwin) or three (incl.
 Southern Patwin) dialects: "River Patwin (or Valley Patwin) was traditionally spoken along the Sacramento River in Colusa County ...
 Hill Patwin, was spoken in the plains and foothills to the west."

 Southern Patwin became extinct shortly after contact.
-It is very poorly attested, and may be a separate Southern Wintuan language (Mithun 1999).
+It is very poorly attested, and may be a separate Southern Wintuan language.

 As of 2012, the Tewe Kewe Cultural Center of the Yocha Dehe Wintun Nation has "a California Indian Library Collection and an extensive Patwin language and history research section."

 Phonemes

 Consonants

 Patwin has 25 consonant phonemes.
 In the table below, the IPA form(s) of each consonant are given.
 This is followed by the form commonly used in Lawyer (2021)'s grammar, if this is different from the IPA form.